Johannine epistles: The Second and Third Epistles of John

 The Second and Third Epistles of John stand closer to each other than do they to the First Epistle of John.
 While all the Johannine writings share vocabulary, idiom, perspective, and worldview, the First Epistle of John stands closer to the Gospel of John.
 The endings of the both epistles are parallel, and are strong marks of similar authorship.
 They are united by their epistolary form, their ascription to "the elder", and their shared subjects.
 Both discuss hospitality in regards to missionary work.

 The First Epistle of John is closer to the Second than the Third.
 The Second Epistle of John thus forms the link which unites the Johannine epistles, by being closely connected to both the First and the Third.
 The Third Epistle of John seems to be independent of the First Epistle of John in its language.
 If one only considers these two letters, there's no reason to ascribe them the same author.
 It is only when considered with the Second Epistle of John, with its strong connection to the First, and dito with the Third, that it emerges that all three letters probably share the same author.

 John Painter has argued that it is no longer possible to trust tradition on who wrote the epistles.
 It is not known if they were written by the same author as the Gospel of John, or even if they were written by the same author at all.
-Because of the language and themes, it is likely that both the letters and the gospel are products of the Johannine school.
+Because of the language and themes, Painter considers it likely that both the letters and the gospel are products of the Johannine school, while others challenge the notion of a Johannine community.